istio/istio.io/content/docs/concepts/security/authn-policy.md

 Istio authentication policy enables operators to specify authentication requirements for a service (or services).
 Istio authentication policy is composed of two parts:

 * Peer: verifies the party, the direct client, that makes the connection.
 The common authentication mechanism for this is [mutual TLS](/docs/concepts/security/mutual-tls/).
-Istio is responsible for managing both client and server sides to enforce the policy.

 * Origin: verifies the party, the original client, that makes the request (e.g end-users, devices etc).
 JWT is the only supported mechanism for origin authentication at the moment.

-Istio configures the server side to perform authentication, but doesn't enforce that the client side sends the required token.
+Istio configures the server side to perform authentication, however, it does not enforce the policy on the client side.
+For mutual TLS authentication, users can use [destination rules](/docs/concepts/traffic-management/rules-configuration/#destination-rules) to configure client side to follow the expected protocol.
+For other cases, the application is responsible to acquire and attach the credential (e.g JWT) to the request.

 Identities from both authentication parts, if applicable, are output to the next layer (e.g authorization, Mixer).
 To simplify the authorization rules, the policy can also specify which identity (peer or origin) should be used as 'the principal'.
 By default, it is set to the peer's identity.